NZMSA/2024-Phase-2/data-science/2. Training and Evaluation/README.md

 1. Task Completion

-For each task, we will be making sure that you have met the criteria below.
+For each task, we will ensure you have met the criteria below.

 - Load and split preprocessed data
     - You have loaded in and split your datasets from Part 1 appropriately